-Her parents, my maternal great-grandparents married in Bavaria, Germany in 1899.
+Her parents, my maternal great-grandparents, married in Bavaria, Germany in 1899.
 Their first child, Agnes, was born in 1900.
-My grandmother, the youngest, entered the world in 1917 near the end of World War I. Over nearly two decades the family grew with the births of eleven children.
+My grandmother, the youngest, entered the world in 1917, near the end of World War I. Over the span of nearly two decades between the oldest and youngest, the family grew with the births of eleven children.

-There were only four of these eleven great-aunts and great-uncles I never had a chance to meet.
+Four of these eleven great-aunts and great-uncles I never had a chance to meet.
 Christl, the ninth child, died as a baby.
-Rose, the fourth child, died of cancer shortly after I was born.
+Rose, the fourth, died of cancer shortly after I was born.

-And then there was Karl and Betty, the second and third child respectively.
-Both were lost, unexpectedly, within a year of each other.
+And then there were Karl and Betty, the second and third children, respectively.
+Both were lost, tragically, within a year of each other.
 Their deaths precipitated a deep family feud that was never forgiven…

-Because they died so young, their story came in scattered fragments and without much elaboration.
-One fact was consistent, though: Karl and Betty were my great-grandfather’s pride and joy.
+Because they died so young, their stories came in scattered fragments and without much elaboration.
+One fact was consistent, though: Karl and Betty were my great-grandfather’s greatest pride and joy.
 Not that my great-grandfather didn’t cherish all of his children; however, these two had particular gifts.
-While all of the children grew up to demonstrate skill and creativity in areas such as design, culinary arts, dressmaking and millinery, Karl’s gift was music…and it blossomed early.
-His violin playing earned him enrollment at the prestigious nearby music conservatory, and his father couldn’t have been prouder of the honor bestowed the young protégé.
+While the siblings each came to demonstrate unique skills and creativity in areas such as design, culinary arts, dressmaking, and millinery, Karl’s special gift was music…and it blossomed early.
+His virtuosity with the violin earned him enrollment at a prestigious music conservatory, and his father could not have been prouder of the honor bestowed upon the young protégé.

 While the visitor may have been keeping her own company in her room under the rafters, the impact of her arrival was soon to be felt like an earthquake.
 How the sickness first presented itself, when the family realized what was upon them was never discussed.
-The outcome remained the same.
-Just a few months after the birth of my grandmother and with a suddenness that took the family by surprise, Betty fell ill…and failed quickly.
-At first it probably was a slight slow-rising fever with general malaise, headache and cough; it may have even gone unnoticed at first given all of the activity in the house.
-But by the second week, the fever raged out of control, with the onset of delirium and intestinal problems.
-Most likely the third week of fever is when she succumbed, the unfortunate victim of an illness for which the War raging around had just produced a vaccine not yet publicly available.
+The outcome remained the same: just a few months after the birth of my grandmother and with a suddenness that took the family by surprise, Betty fell ill…and failed quickly.
+At first, it was probably a slight slow-rising fever with general malaise, headache and cough; it may have even gone unnoticed given all of the activity in the house.
+But, by the second week, the fever would have raged out of control, with the onset of delirium and intestinal problems.
+Most likely, the third week of fever is when she succumbed, the unfortunate victim of an illness for which the War raging around them had just produced a vaccine not yet publicly available.
 On August 5, 1917, Betty died of typhoid fever.
 She was not yet fourteen.

 One can only imagine the shock this death inflicted on the family.
 A tragic loss at the height of the Great War; certainly the times were already stretching the family’s reserves, resources, and resolve.
-As they moved forward from the loss, the time for grieving was likely consumed by the needs of rambunctious toddlers.
+As they moved forward from the loss, the time for grieving was likely consumed by the unrelenting needs of an infant and rambunctious toddlers.
 It was barely a year before it happened again.
-Stealthily, quickly, and without warning, Karl fell ill like his sister before him…and in an instant was gone.
-His life and his promise was lost on May 25, 1918, just a few weeks shy of his seventeenth birthday.
+Stealthily, quickly, and without warning, Karl fell ill like his sister before him…and, in an instant, was gone.
+His life and musical promise were lost on May 25, 1918, just a few weeks shy of his seventeenth birthday.

 Upon learning the source of the deadly virus, my devastated great-grandfather flew into a rage.
 He threw his guest out of the house, and cursed her and her family for bringing this illness into his home.
-His rage solidified a permanent rift in the family-tree and prevented anyone from that branch of the family from being welcome under his roof during the remainder of his lifetime.
+His rage solidified a permanent rift in the family-tree, preventing anyone from that branch of the family from being welcomed under his roof during the remainder of his lifetime.

-I’ve heard it said that my great-grandmother was never the same afterwards.
+I have heard it said that my great-grandmother was never the same afterwards.
 She sought refuge in the quiet of the barn with the milking goats, keeping her own peace, possibly seeking the solitude she needed to cope.
-I find myself looking the family portraits taken before and after the loss, noticing that my great-grandfather, an arrow-straight-standing gentleman, no longer stands quite as tall.
-My great-grandmother’s face, which is particularly stoic in most portraits, now becomes more drawn-looking.
-They both lived through battles fought afar and on their own home front; they may have survived, but a battle-weariness endures.
+I find myself looking at the family portraits taken before and after the loss, noticing that my great-grandfather, an arrow-straight-standing gentleman, no longer stands quite as tall.
+My great-grandmother’s face, particularly stoic in most portraits, becomes especially drawn-looking.
+They both lived through battles fought afar and on their own homefront; they may have survived, but a battle-weariness endured.

-It has been about two years since I have seen her.
-While physically she can still out-run me up and down the six flights of stairs in her elevator-less apartment building, mentally I am seeing the evidence of dementia and several strokes taking hold.
-Her past memories are sharp and perfectly coherent; however, her ability to retain current information is beginning to slip away from her, and she is beginning to repeat things.
-But she is in good spirits and receiving the care she needs in her own home, so I am happily relishing the time I am able to share with her.
+It has been two years since I have seen her.
+While physically she can still out-run me up and down the six flights of stairs in her elevator-less apartment building, mentally I am seeing evidence of dementia and several earlier strokes taking hold.
+Her past memories are sharp and perfectly coherent; however, her ability to retain current information is slipping away from her, and she is repeating things.
+But she is in good spirits and receiving the care she needs within her own home, so I happily relish the time I can share with her.

 I prepare and pour the tea, and she inquires about my day.
 “How many people are at this conference?”